 Hamlets and Villages -- The nationally recognized Hamlets and Villages program is a grassroots, citizen-driven program developed by Clackamas County following the 2000 Complete Communities Congress.
 More than 2,000 residents participated in the formation of the program and now in continuing operations of the hamlets and villages.

-Currently there are four Hamlets - Beavercreek, Molalla Prairie, Mulino and Stafford; and one Village - The Villages at Mt Hood.
+Currently there are four Hamlets - Beavercreek, Molalla Prairie, Mulino and Stafford.
+There are no villages.
 Each Hamlet and Village has a board of directors publicly elected by their community.
 The Board is responsible for developing and implementing programs and projects chosen by the communities.
 Clackamas County provides a staff liaison and a small operating budget for each Hamlet and Village.
 Any additional funding for the organizations comes from donations, fundraising or grants.

 Population and Growth

 The population of Clackamas County has steadily increased since 1850.
 The population of the County in the 2010 U.S. Census was 375,992, a growth of 11 percent since 2000.
 The population was estimated to have grown to nearly 395,000 by 2014.
 Approximately one-eighth of Clackamas County’s land area is urban and the remainder is rural, with about half of the population living in each area.

 Portions of Clackamas County were added to the Portland metropolitan area’s urban growth boundary in 2002 for the communities of Boring, Damascus, Happy Valley, Oregon City and Wilsonville.
 Big city attractions in downtown Portland, visits to the Oregon Zoo, outings to the Portland Opera, business trips to the Silicon Forest and the Portland International Airport are easily accessible via I-205 or I-5.
 The county is linked to the region’s light rail system through the Green Line to Clackamas Town Center.
 A strong transportation network with Interstate 5, Interstate 205, Highway 26 and Interstate 84 ties the Clackamas area to the Pacific Northwest and the international markets of Canada, Mexico, Japan and Asia.